ecdye/zram-config/README.md

 Usually in `/opt` or `/var`, name optional.

 If you need multiple zram swaps or zram directories, just create another entry in `/etc/ztab`.
-To do this safely, first stop zram using `systemctl stop zram-config.service`, then edit `/etc/ztab`.
+To do this safely, first stop zram using `sudo zram-config "stop"`, then edit `/etc/ztab`.
-Once finished, restart zram using `systemctl restart zram-config.service`.
+Once finished, restart zram using `sudo systemctl start zram-config.service`.

 #### Example configuration